theorangepotato/programming-languages-2019/lecture-1.2.md

     Exp ::= Integer | Exp "+" Exp | Exp "*" Exp

 where `Integer` stands for any whole number in decimal notation.
 The symbols enclosed in "..." are part of the program (concrete syntax).
 The other symbols serve to guide the parsing.
+The vertical bar `|` means or, that is, the one line above abbreviates the following three rules:

+    Exp ::= Integer
+    Exp ::= Exp "+" Exp
+    Exp ::= Exp "*" Exp

 **Exercise:** `1+2-3` cannot be parsed by the grammar above.
 Can you modify the grammar so that this becomes possible?